 A difference that CHEOPS can detect

 In the characterization of exoplanets outside our solar system and the search for potentially habitable worlds, researchers at the University of Bern are among the world leaders.
-Although detection of a rocky planet around a bright Sun-like star will remain beyond reach at least until the launch of the PLATO space mission in 2026, Earth-size planets around cooler and smaller stars such as the red dwarfs Trappist-1 or Proxima b are now set to take center stage.
-Interestingly, 5% difference in planetary radii can be measured with current and future observational facilities, notably the space telescope CHEOPS which was developed and assembled in Bern and will launch later this year.
-Indeed, the latest exoplanet data already provides an inkling that low mass molten planets, sustained by intense star-light, are present in the exoplanet catalog.
+Although detection of a rocky planet around a bright Sun-like star will remain beyond reach at least until the launch of the PLATO space mission in 2026, Earth-size planets around cooler and smaller stars such as the red dwarf Trappist-1 or Proxima b are now set to take center stage.
+Interestingly, a 5% difference in planetary radii can be measured with current and future observational facilities, notably the space telescope CHEOPS which was developed and assembled in Bern and will launch later this year.
+Indeed, the latest exoplanet data already provides an inkling that low-mass molten planets, sustained by intense starlight, are present in the exoplanet catalog.
 Some exoplanets could therefore be Earth-like in terms of similar building blocks, yet have different amounts of solid and molten rock to explain observed variations in planet size.
 “They do not necessarily need to be made of exotic light materials to explain the data,” says Bower.

-However, even a totally molten planet may not be able to explain the observation of the most extreme low density planets.
+However, even a totally molten planet may not be able to explain the observation of the most extreme low-density planets.
 But on this the research team also has a proposition: Molten planets early in their history can outgas large atmospheres of volatile species that were originally trapped inside the magma in the interior of the planet.
 This could explain an additional decrease in the observed planetary density.
 The James Webb Space Telescope (JWST) should be able to distinguish such an outgassed atmosphere on a planet around a cool red dwarf if it is dominated by either water or carbon dioxide.

-In addition to the consequences for observations, Bower, with his roots as an Earth Scientist, sees his study in a broader context: “Clearly, we can never observe our own Earth in its history when it was also hot and molten.
+In addition to the consequences of observations, Bower, with his roots as an Earth Scientist, sees his study in a broader context: “Clearly, we can never observe our own Earth in its history when it was also hot and molten.
 But interestingly, exoplanetary science is opening the door for observations of early Earth and early Venus analogs that could greatly impact our understanding of Earth and the Solar System planets.
 Thinking about Earth in the context of exoplanets, and vice-versa, offers new opportunities for understanding planets both within and beyond the Solar System.”